sebnitu/vrembem/docs/_packages/base.md

 ### Example

-Arrows are great indicators for buttons and menu items when interacting with them would toggle a dropdown or other togglable components.
+Arrows are great indicators for buttons and menu items when interacting with them would toggle a popover or other togglable components.

 {% include demo_open.html %}
 <div class="button-group button-group_wrap">